AhmedZamil/Magnifinance-Complete/README.md

  step 13: Application should be in web browser

- ## Navigation through the application
+ # Navigation through the application

-  # Home : You will see a landing page , click the [Enter] button - student course management system will be with navigation bar
+  ## Home : You will see a landing page , click the [Enter] button - student course management system will be with navigation bar

+  ## Navigation bar (SignalR Activated) : top right corner "Magnifinance User".Click to see complete implementation
+         - List View of User
+         - Can Search User
+         - Can Add - Edit -Delete User
+         With every Add-Delete-Edit operation a broadcast message will be poped up in navbar bell-ring icon
+         - if you click on the icon in modal you can see the details of Notification Message -I hope you will find SignalR popular use Completely with CRUD operation for sample.

-  # Courses : You will have a nice Course layout page
+  ## Courses : You will have a nice Course layout page
        - all courses are in seperate box (With requested Information view)
        - Add Course Button will act to add the new course and navigate back to course
-   # Subject : You will have a layout of Subjects
+   ## Subject : You will have a layout of Subjects
         - [Each are in seperate box, subject can be filtered with sub menu]
         - Subject box are sepeerated with requered information
         - in Box [Show Grade Button will show you the Grades]
         - can navigate back to subject with navigator
         - Add subject button will Guide you to add subject
-   # Teacher : Layout with Teacher Boxes seperated list
+   ## Teacher : Layout with Teacher Boxes seperated list
         - Add teacher will guide you to
-   # Student : Will show  List of Student with photo
+   ## Student : Will show  List of Student with photo
           - will show you the requerments for this challange
           - Give Grade will lead you to give a grade
           - Add student will lead you to Crud